-- If you are expected to be released shortly, you will be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, you will be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that could help other people get through jail intake?

 Click here to tell about all about it